marczz/mzlinux_pages/system/desktop.md

     contents of clipboard.
 This fork adds support for the Wayland clipboard.

-Some clipboard managers in the following section have also a wayland support, but for most of them by using Xwayland.
+Some clipboard managers in the following section have also a wayland support, but for most of them by using Xwayland, but clipcat which has now native wayland support.

 ### Clipboard managers
 A list is in [Archwiki Clipboard/Managers